Long Lasting Concrete Patch

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

 Permanent concrete repairs are possible, well, nearly permanent.
-What I mean to say is that it is possible to expect a 20 - 30 year life expectancy from a properly executed repair.
+It's possible to expect a 20 - 30 year life expectancy from a properly executed repair.
 That isn't so bad if you ask me.